What Does Ransomware Allow Hackers to Do?

 Ransomware remains one of the most profitable tactics for cybercriminals, with increasing ransom demands often ranging from $1 million to $10 million USD.
 It is important to note that paying the hacker’s ransom demand is no guarantee that the system will be restored or that stolen data will not be shared or sold on the dark web.

-Ransomware variants take many forms.
-Here we review some of the most common types of ransomware:
+As mentioned above, ransomware variants take many forms.
+Here we review some of the most common types of ransomware and the different ways they encrypt or steal data:

 - Crypto ransomware or encryptors encrypt files and data within a system, making the content inaccessible without the decryption key.